Scaarus/nativedb/misc/BlockDispatchServiceResourceCreation.md

 void BLOCK_DISPATCH_SERVICE_RESOURCE_CREATION(bool Block);
 ```

-Prevents a particular dispatch service from creating new vehicles but allows existing pedsvehicles to respond
+Prevents a particular dispatch service from creating new vehicles but allows existing peds/vehicles to respond